 Sensors have many advantages over traditional measurement techniques, but so far few companies have been able to produce credible and defensible air quality measurements.
 This is especially true in outdoor ambient monitoring applications where low detection levels and environmental factors make sensor-based measurement extremely challenging.

-Making defensible air quality measurements using relatively low cost sensors requires unique skills and experience.
-Aeroqual has deep and multi-disciplinary expertise covering:
+Making defensible air quality measurements using relatively low cost sensors requires unique skills, experience and technology.
+We have developed and continue to develop deep and multi-disciplinary expertise covering:

 - Sensor design, fabrication and calibration

 - Application and support of instruments in the field

 - Atmospheric science